TosbackCgusBridge-Bot/CGUs-versions/Rachaelray/Privacy Policy.md

 Contact Us

-If you have any questions concerning this Privacy Policy other than with respect to California Privacy rights, please send us an email **here**
+If you have any questions concerning this Privacy Policy other than with respect to California Privacy rights, please send us an email **here.**

 Governing Law